cubeacon/android-cubeacon-sample/README.md

 ```

 ## Changelog ##
+* 1.3.1 (April 18, 2015)
+  - Fix optional parameter when downloading data from cloud
+  - Add control to URL WebView Activity
 * 1.3.0 (February 28, 2015)
   - New storyline with custom campaign like showing Image, Video, Url web page and HTML formatted content.
   - New analytic data based new storyline